GauravDubey56/GauravDubey56/README.md

 I am a Software Engineer, passionate about new technologies and like to explore new projects.\
 My goal is to contribute to build tools and apps that automates dev tasks or simplifies development processes. \
-🌱 Currently working as SDE (Backend) at a Nakad (fintech startup working on capital invoicing based credit and tools for automated reconciliation) and have previously worked at Leverage Edu.\
+🌱 Currently working as SDE (Backend) at <a href="https://www.linkedin.com/company/nakadaaj/mycompany/">Nakad</a> (fintech startup working on capital invoicing based credit and tools for automated reconciliation).\
 🏆 I am learning and building an OAuth system which removes abstractions while setup and helps auth setup for web apps easier.\
-🎓 B.Tech (Information Technology) from Cluster Innovation Centre, University of Delhi (2023) \
+🎓 B.Tech (Information Technology) from Cluster Innovation Centre, University of Delhi (2023), previously worked at Leverage Edu. \
 📫 Feel free to reach me at **dubeygaurav0506@gmail.com**.

 ---